mrheltic/Bilancia-SaT/README.md

 <img src="medias/parts/load_cell.jpg" alt="Load Cell">

-The 5KG load cell is a weight sensor used to measure the weight of objects placed on the scale.
+The 5KG load cell is a weight sensor used to measure the weight of objects placed on the plate.

 ### HX711

 <img src="medias/parts/hx711.jpg" alt="HX711">

-The HX711 is an amplifier and analog-to-digital converter used to amplify and convert the analog signal from the load cell into a digital signal that can be read by the microcontroller.
+The HX711 is used to amplify and convert the analog signal from the load cell into a digital one that can be read by the microcontroller.

 ### PCB Board